RiyaMRoy04/alexa-serverless-watson/README.md

 * **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our Code Pattern videos
 * **With Watson**: Want to take your Watson app to the next level?
 Looking to utilize Watson Brand assets?
 [Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

-** This is a fork of [https://github.com/IBM/alexa-skill-watson-conversation](https://github.com/IBM/alexa-skill-watson-conversation) with certain updates (You can leverage this code pattern if you are interested in Building Alexa skill with Redis database and Weather Channel data) **
+** This repository is a fork of [https://github.com/IBM/alexa-skill-watson-conversation](https://github.com/IBM/alexa-skill-watson-conversation) with certain updates (You can leverage this code pattern if you are interested in Building Alexa skill with Redis database and Weather Channel data) **